 - Internet boosters - this is a bit over the top and a bit of a gimmick in my experience

 Ask yourself.
-Do you want to do this trip to get out of your comfort zone and experience the simplicity of life in the outdoors?
+Do you want to do this trip to get out of your comfort zone and experience the simplicity of life outdoors?
 If it's a yes, you don't need the fifth-wheeler with an attached ensuite and king bed.

 What About Solar Panels on a Road Trip Van?